mberlin123/Lab-Report-1/index.md

-## Hi, after many many repeated and failed attempts to change my password and use the cse15sp23 account, I was forced to use my personal ieng6 account to capture these screenshots due to time constraints.
+## Hi, after many many repeated and failed attempts to change my password and use the cse15sp23 account, I was forced to use my personal ieng6 account to capture these screenshots due to time constraints with the deadline.
+However, I am working to resolve this issue and once it is resolved will update and resubmit this lab report.

 # How to Login to ieng6